 Techniques: Potholder style, machine pieced, block machine zigzagged together

 Fabric: Kona Cottons

 Batting: Warm and White

-Binding: Striped fabric, cut on the bias in 2″ wide strips, machined stitched to the front of the quilt, hand stitched to the back.
+Binding: Blocks were individually bound with Kona cotton bias binding, cut 2″ wide, machine stitched to the front of each block, and hand stitched to the back.